thinknimble/tn-cli/README.md

 - `tn heroku-delete-pipeline <pipeline> [force]`: Delete an entire Heroku pipeline and its apps.
   - Use force=true to skip confirmation prompt
   - Example: `tn heroku-delete-pipeline my-project true`

+- `tn heroku-promote2prod source to`: Promote an app from staging to prod using source (staging app) to (prod app)
+  - Example: `tn heroku-promote2prod some-staging some-production` you can also add multiple apps separated by a comma

 ## Contributing New Commands - aka "Recipes"